On a Microlocal Version of Young's Product Theorem: Introduction

 there exists the product $f \cdot g \in \mathcal{C}_{\mathrm{loc}}^\beta(\mathbb{R}^d)$.
 Moreover for any compact set $K \subset \mathbb{R}^d$, one has

 where $\overline{K}_1$ denotes the $1$-enlargement of $K$. \end{theorem}

-To conclude, observe that these two theorems entail an improvement with respect to the standard Young's product theorem, since the condition $\alpha+\beta>0$ is no longer strictly necessary, as we shall clarify with concrete examples throughout this work.
+We observe that the condition $\alpha+\beta>0$ is no longer strictly necessary, as we shall clarify with concrete examples throughout this work.
 We observe that both Theorem \ref{Thm: microlocal Young_intro} and Theorem \ref{Thm: microlocal Young II_intro} require the H\"older regularity $\alpha$ of one of the two factors to be positive.
 In Section \ref{Sec: microlocal improvement} we also discuss some scenarios where the product can be (canonically) constructed also if both the regularities $\alpha$ and $\beta$ are negative.
 This is achieved through an extension procedure making use of the notion of \emph{scaling degree}, which we briefly outline in Appendix \ref{App: sd}.

 As an application of these results we focus our attention to the recently introduced notion of coherent germs of distributions \cite{CZ20}.
 Most notable it allows to reformulate Hairer's reconstruction theorem from a purely distributional viewpoint and, in turn, to give an alternative derivation of the classical Young's product theorem.
 Here we show that our results can be combined with the framework introduced in \cite{CZ20} to improve also on this notable application of the reconstruction theorem.